Instruction-Following Pruning for Large Language Models: Experiment

 \paragraph{Dataset and backbone models} Our models are trained on an internal SFT dataset with several million examples.
 We also follow the setup used in \textsc{T\"ulu}\xspace~2 and sample additional 800K examples from the FLAN-V2 collection~\citep{chung2024scaling} to enhance task prompt diversity.
 The experiments are conducted using a series of pre-trained LLMs.
 Particularly, for the sparsity prediction component, we initialize it with a 302M model that has been pre-trained on web-crawled data.
 To test the performance of our method across various model scales, we separately train three different models that use 6B, 9B, and 12B parameters, respectively, in the masked LLM component.
 For all these models, our approach activates 3B parameters (and prunes the rest of the parameters).
 More details about the model architecture are given in Appendix~\ref{app: model_arch}.

 \paragraph{Comparison baselines} We compare our method with the following models: \ding{182} \textsc{Dense-3B}.
 We compare with a 3B dense LLM that is trained using twice as many pretraining tokens compared to our models. \ding{183} \textsc{Pruning+Distill}.
 We also compare our method with static pruning approaches.
 Similar to recent work such as Sheared LLaMA~\citep{xiasheared}, LLAMA 3.2~\citep{meta2024llama}, and \textsc{Minitron}\citep{sreenivas2024llm}, we include a baseline where a 3B dense LLM is pruned and distilled from a larger pre-trained LLM. we first prune the larger LLM into a dense 3B model by learning masks on the FFN layers similar to Sheared LLaMA~\citep{xiasheared}.
-After pruning, the model undergoes further continuous pre-training through knowledge distillation~\citep{hinton2015distilling}, using the larger LLM as the teacher model.
-Therefore, this approach serves as a stronger baseline compared to models using pruning alone. \ding{184} \textsc{Dense-9B}.
+After pruning, the model undergoes further continuous pre-training through knowledge distillation~\citep{hinton2015distilling}, using a larger dense model with 12B parameters as the teacher model.
+Therefore, this approach serves as a stronger baseline compared to models using pruning alone.
+More details of the knowledge distillation can be found in Appendix~\ref{app: knowledge_distill}. \ding{184} \textsc{Dense-9B}.
 We also include a 9B dense model without pruning as a reference for upper-bound performance.

 \definecolor{llamacolor}{HTML}{C6E7FF}

 \paragraph{Implementation} We use the AXLearn~\citep{apple2023axlearn} framework and JAX~\citep{bradbury2018jax} for model training.
 Following the previous work~\citep{dubey2024llama}, all the pre-trained model used in our experiments are achieved by performing two-stage pre-training.
 All models are pre-trained with a batch size of 2048 and a total number of 5T tokens, except that the \textsc{Dense-3B} is trained for 9T tokens.
 The SFT training for the baselines and our method is performed with a batch size of 1024 for 60k training steps.
 We use the same pre-train and SFT data mixture for all models.